fordatab/leetcode-sync/problems/0001-two-sum/README.md

 ## Problem

-Given an array of integers and a target value, find the indices of two distinct elements that sum to the target.
-The input is guaranteed to have exactly one valid pair, and the array contains between 2 and 10,000 elements with values ranging from -10^9 to 10^9.
+Given an array of integers and a target sum, find the indices of two distinct elements that add up to the target.
+The problem guarantees exactly one solution exists, and the same element cannot be used twice.
+The array can contain up to 10,000 elements with values ranging from -10^9 to 10^9.

 ## Approach

-The solution uses a brute-force nested loop approach.
-The outer loop iterates through each element using index `x`, while the inner loop iterates through all elements using index `y`.
-For each pair of indices, it checks whether their corresponding values sum to the target and ensures the indices are different (x != y).
-When a valid pair is found, it allocates memory for a two-element array, stores the indices, and returns them immediately.
-This checks all possible pairs exhaustively until finding the answer.
+This solution uses a nested loop approach to check all possible pairs of elements.
+The outer loop iterates through each element at index `i`, while the inner loop examines all elements that come after it by creating a slice `nums2 = nums[i+1:]`.
+For each pair, it checks if their sum equals the target.
+When a matching pair is found, it returns the indices `[i, i+j+1]`, where `i+j+1` accounts for the offset created by the slice starting at position `i+1`.
+This is a brute-force solution with quadratic time complexity.

 ## Complexity

 - **Time:** O(n^2)
-- **Space:** O(1)
+- **Space:** O(n)

 ## Stats

-- Submitted: 2023-07-29 23:54 UTC
+- Submitted: 2023-07-30 01:53 UTC
-- Runtime: 150 ms
+- Runtime: 2202 ms
-- Memory: 6.3 MB
+- Memory: 14.3 MB
-- Language: C
+- Language: Python